Author: The Food Yogi

 The Food Yoga Standard

 Since I released my book, FOOD YOGA – Nourishing Body, Mind & Soul I have seen that other people are using the term food yogi or food yoga to promote their healthy lifestyle or cooking courses.
-However, there is a standard for what constitutes a food yogi.
-As a long time practitioner of bhakti yoga (32 years), director of the world’s largest vegan food relief and author of FOOD YOGA – Nourishing Body, Mind & Soul I carry the responsibility for the definition of food yoga and a food yogi.
+There exists a clear standard defining what it means to be a food yogi, which I aim to clarify here.
+As a long-time practitioner of bhakti yoga (32 years), director of the world’s largest vegan food relief, and author of FOOD YOGA – Nourishing Body, Mind & Soul I carry the responsibility for the definition of food yoga and a food yogi.
 I want to make that clear here.

 FoodYogi-LOGOWhat Food Yoga is